ExplainReduce: Generating global explanations from many local explanations: Dataset introduction

 \section{Dataset introduction}

 Below, we describe each of the datasets used in the experiments in the paper.

-\textit{Synthetic} \cite{bjorklund2023slisemap} is a synthetic regression dataset with $N$ data points, $M$ features, $k$ clusters, and cluster spread $s$.
+\textit{Synthetic} \citep{bjorklund2023slisemap} is a synthetic regression dataset with $N$ data points, $M$ features, $k$ clusters, and cluster spread $s$.
 Each cluster is associated with a linear regression model and a centroid.
 Coefficient vectors $\beta_j \in \mathbb{R}^{M+1}$ and centroids $c_j \in \mathbb{R}^M$ are sampled from normal distributions, with repeated samplings if either the coefficients or the centroids are too similar between the clusters.
-Each data point is assigned to a cluster $j_i$, with features $x_i$ sampled around $c_{j_i}$ and standardized.
+Each data point is assigned to a cluster $j_i$, with features $x_i$ sampled around $c_{j_i}$ and standardised.
 The target variable is $y_i = x_i^\top \beta_{j_i} + \epsilon_i$, where $\epsilon_i$ is Gaussian noise with standard deviation $\sigma_e$.
 In the experiment section, unless otherwise stated, we set the number of data points to $N = 5000$, the number of features to $M = 11$, the number of clusters to $k = 5$, and the standard deviation of Gaussian noise to $\sigma_e = 2.0$.
-As the closed-box model, we use a random forest regressor.
+In the closed-box model, we use a random forest regressor.

-\textit{Air Quality} \cite{oikarinenDetectingVirtualConcept2021} contains 7355 hourly observations of 12 different air quality measurements.
-One of the measured qualities is chosen as the label, and the other values are used a covariates.
+\textit{Air Quality} \citep{oikarinenDetectingVirtualConcept2021} contains 7355 hourly observations of 12 different air quality measurements.
+One of the measured qualities is chosen as the label, and the other values are used as covariates.
 With this dataset, we use a random forest regressor as the closed-box model.

-\textit{Life Expectancy} \cite{rajarshi2017life} comprising 2,938 instances of 22 distinct health-related measurements, this dataset spans the years 2000 to 2015 across 193 countries.
+\textit{Life Expectancy} \citep{rajarshi2017life} comprises 2,938 instances of 22 distinct health-related measurements, spanning the years 2000 to 2015 across 193 countries.
 The expected lifespan from birth in years is used as the dependent variable, while other features act as covariates.
 The closed-box model we use with this dataset is a neural network.

-\textit{Vehicle} \cite{birla2022vehicles} contains 2059 instances of 12 different car-related features, with the target being the resale value of the instance.
+\textit{Vehicle} \citep{birla2022vehicles} contains 2059 instances of 12 different car-related features, with the target being the resale value of the instance.
 We use a support vector regressor as the closed-box model with the Vehicles dataset.

-\textit{Gas Turbine} \cite{2019gas} is a regression dataset with 36,733 instances of 9 sensor measurements on a gas turbine to study gas emissions.
-With this dataset, we used a Adaboost regression as the closed-box model.
+\textit{Gas Turbine} \citep{2019gas} is a regression dataset with 36,733 instances of 9 sensor measurements on a gas turbine to study gas emissions.
+With this dataset, we used an Adaboost regression as the closed-box model.